-Typically presents with components of GI, constitutional, and/or cardiovascular symptoms.
+Typically presents with components of gastrointestinal, constitutional, and/or cardiovascular symptoms.

 Diagnosis is based on symptoms and laboratory data.
 At therapeutic digoxin doses (0.5 to 0.9 nanograms/mL), the ECG typically shows PR-interval prolongation and a scooped ST segment.
-In overdose, ECG also shows signs of increased automaticity (PVCs), AV nodal blockade, and slowed ventricular response.
+In overdose, ECG also shows signs of increased automaticity (premature ventricular contractions), atrioventricular nodal blockade, and slowed ventricular response.